-Timothy West can currently be seen playing Stan Carter, head of the Carter family, in Eastenders.
-Recently he was seen alongside his wife, Prunella Scales, in Spun Gold's documentary series, Great Canal Journeys on More 4.
+Timothy West was most recently seen in The Donmar Warehouse production, The Vote, alongside Judi Dench, Mark Gatiss and Catherine Tate.
+He also played Stan Carter, head of the Carter family, in Eastenders on BBC1, and appeared with his wife, Prunella Scales, in Spun Gold's documentary series, Great Canal Journeys on More 4.

 Timothy was born in Bradford in 1934, the son of actor Lockwood West.
 After seasons in repertory in Wimbledon, Newquay, Hull, Northampton, Worthing and Salisbury, he came to the Piccadilly Theatre in the farce Caught Napping in 1959.

 Since then his performances on the London stage have included Gentle Jack, The Italian Girl, Abelard and Heloise, The Homecoming, Beecham, Master Class, When we are Married, The Sneeze, It's Ralph, Twelve Angry Men and The Birthday Party, The Old Country and The Collection.
 Most recently he starred in A Number at the Menier Chocolate Factory, which subsequently transferred to South Africa.